-Buhari: Nigeria’s Investment In Security Yielding Positive Results
+Buhari: Nigeria’s Investment in Security Yielding Positive Results

 ”This will be from power system engineers to electricians and contractors, and this will in turn improve the standard of living while providing homes and businesses with constant, reliable, and affordable electricity supply. ”

 His words: ”Contract terms in Power Purchase Agreements were changed from ‘Take or Pay’ to ‘Take and Pay.’
-Similarly, the Distribution Companies were made to use banks for bill collections – prior to this, Transmission Company of Nigeria (TCN) was getting only 50% of proceeds.
+Similarly, the Distribution Companies were made to use banks for bill collections – prior to this, Transmission Company of Nigeria (TCN) was getting only 50 per cent of proceeds.
 Now, TCN is financially viable and can invest in its own infrastructure.”

-While wishing the forum very successful deliberations, President Buhari assured the participants that Nigeria is ready to consider the outcome of the deliberations and recommendations to elevate the Nigeria project to its rightful place of magnitude.
+While wishing the forum successful deliberations, Buhari assured the participants that Nigeria was ready to consider the outcome of the deliberations and recommendations to elevate the Nigeria project to its rightful place of magnitude.